 The program can be completed in one to three years, or one and half to three years for the internationally educated.

 Pricing schedule makes the program affordable and competitive.

-Students can start any semester, and there is no required course sequence.
+Students can start any semester, and most courses can be taken in any sequence.

-Course waivers based on experience are possible for up to 6 credits.
+Course waivers based on experience documented in a portfolio are possible for up to 6 credits.

-Students network and connect with nationally recognized faculty and peers.
+Students network and interact with nationally recognized faculty and peers.